Having spent a few days celebrating, crying in a hotel lobby and visiting the doctors, I enjoyed being in Amsterdam.

 For over a year I’ve said that I’d like to go and I finally went!
 Being Dutch plays a part into how fast I decided on going when an opportunity came about.

-Before going I had a look on free stuff: I used this site as a little info guide, there are also websites with free apps and price guides online.
-In no particular order I’ll list some things my friends and I enjoyed doing, saw and even wished we had done.
+Before going I had a look at free stuff: I used this site as a little info guide, there are also websites with free apps and price guides online.
+In no particular order, I’ll list some things my friends and I enjoyed doing, saw and even wished we had done.

 2. A walking tour.
 We went on a free tour for just under 3 hours with a company at Dam Square, they have a few in the morning and they’re pretty fun.
 Our guide was Rocco and he was full of life and excited about his job.
 He had travelled extensively performing and living in theatre and dance but returned and fell in love with his home.
 I agreed that Amsterdam is beautiful and worth revisiting.
 I’ll be back next summer just to see it in the warmth and find more hidden gems.

 4. Boat canal.
 We paid a packaged price but these range from 12-15€.
-I was bored, however it’s worth it to say you’ve been on the canal and saw the sun set on it (which is after 4pm in December).
-A part from passing by rich areas, the mayors house, the view of the most bridges on one canal Street and seeing boat houses I wouldn’t blame you for skipping it but my friends would.
+I was bored, however, it’s worth it to say you’ve been on the canal and saw the sunset (which is just after 4pm in December).
+Apart from passing by rich areas, the mayors house, the view of the most bridges on one canal Street and seeing boat houses I wouldn’t blame you for skipping it but my friends would.

 6. Food and shopping.
 I don’t have many specific things here as we kind of ate whatever but I’d say to find a cool spot and revisit it the following day, create a short rapport and have simple witty conversations.
 These people end up being very helpful or adding extra positivity to your day.
 My friend who lives there does suggest finding colony food, Suriname dishes, as an example.
 Us islanders use spices so we can turn a pot, Dutch food isn’t tasty for everyone.